 The fuel system is one of the most important systems in the vehicle.
 Without the fuel system, the vehicle will not run.

 If any of the sign is shown above, replace the fuel pressure regulator.
 In addition, make sure to inspect the vacuum hose going to the fuel pressure regulator.
-A pressure regulator job is to regulate the income fuel.
-It helps maintain proper fuel pressure at the rail.

 Next, check the fuel filter.
 A clogged fuel filter will prevent fuel from entering the engine; It may also decrease fuel pressure.
 We also recommend replacing the fuel filter as part of regular maintenance.